spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 The responsibility of a `Factory` is to instantiate classes and inject dependencies during instantiation.

 **Conventions**
+- No generic conventions.

+<details><summary markdown='span'>Conventions for Module Development and Core Module Development</summary>
-- `Factories` need to orchestrate the instantiation of objects in solitude (without reaching out to class-external logic).
+- `Factories` need to orchestrate the instantiation of objects in solitude (without reaching out to class-external logic).<br/>
-- `Factory` methods are named as `get[Class]()` and responsible to instantiate that given class.
-- `Factory` methods MUST use the constants defined in [dependency provider](#dependency-provider) when reaching out to module dependencies.

-<details><summary markdown='span'>Additional Conventions for Module Development and Core Module Development</summary>
 - `Factory` classes must not define/implement interface as practically they are never fully replaced and offer no benefit.<br/>
 - `Factory` methods need to be `public`.<br/>
 - `Factory` methods need to either instantiate one new object and named as `create[Class]()`, or wire the dependencies and named as `get[Class]()`.<br/>
+- `Factory` methods need to use the constants defined in [dependency provider](#dependency-provider) when reaching out to module dependencies.<br/>
 </details>